 Experience the World With Us!

-Through a balanced combination of experiences, each Youth International team member is set up for an intense and dynamic first-hand education about the region in which they are travelling.
+Through a balanced combination of experiences, Youth International team members are set up for an intense and dynamic first-hand education about the region in which they are traveling.
 At the same time, they are presented with a unique environment and opportunity for self-discovery.

 Live in homes with local people.
 Understand their life by living it yourself.
 There is normally at least one home stay in every country, and often more.
 On average, participants live with host families for about one third of the trip.
 Conditions in some home stays are very basic, especially those in remote villages where there may be no electricity, running water, or other basic amenities.
 Accommodation also includes city home stays, hostels, camping, sleeping on trains, in temples, and more!

 Experience first-hand how people live, work, eat, and play.
 Participate in tribal rituals.
 Embark on a spiritual journey.
 Meditate while on retreat with Tibetan monks.
 Visit ancient temples and spectacular historical sites, such as the Taj Mahal or Machu Picchu.
 Explore some of the world’s greatest cities, such as Delhi, Bangkok, Kathmandu, La Paz, Cuzco, Quito, Nairobi, Dar es Salam, and more.